 Tuition and Fees: All students must pay tuition and fees for all courses you take through LSU.
 The tuition you pay is based on whether or not you are a resident of Louisiana.
 If you are an out of state student, you will pay out of state tuition and fees for all courses taken through LSU, including courses on summer study abroad programs.

-- Returning to the US: You will return to the US from Edinburgh (EDI).
+Returning to the US: You will return to the US from Edinburgh (EDI) on Aug 1.
 Be careful not to book an evening flight that requires an overnight in London because we will not have housing in London then.
 (Yet, these flights often show up at the top of the list and are cheaper--so beware of this.)

 Spending money: Although some meals are provided, you should plan for additional expenditures, such as meals not covered by the program, snacks, or refreshments.
 You should budget £25/day (approximately $37 USD) for food not covered by the program fee.
 In addition, you will also want spending money for free weekends, souvenirs, and nights out with friends.
 Students on the program will have access to communal kitchens, so that those who wish to purchase groceries and cook in the dorm may do so, rather than eating in a restaurant for every meal.